 After that, you’ll need to pick a profile to complete the connection.
 If you have multiple websites connected to your Google Analytics account, then you’ll need to choose the right website property here.

 If you have just a GA4 property, choose that.
-If you have just a Universal Analytics (UA) property, choose that.
+For just a Universal Analytics (UA) property, choose that.
 If you have both, you can choose either one here.
 NOTE: If you want to see bounce rate, choose your Universal Analytics property in this step.

 Choose your profile, and then click the ‘Complete Connection’ button.